dioselyn/yard-sale/README.md

 License📄
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Thanks to God for allowing me to learn and to platzi for teaching me more every day 🎁
+Thanks to God for allowing me to learn more every day 🎁